-Self-respect– Your respect for oneself is supreme which stops you from committing to the wrong.
+Self Respect– Your respect for oneself is supreme which stops you from committing to the wrong.
 Self-respect always encourages you to choose the right way.
-It motivates you to endure harder by providing you inner-strength.
+It motivates you to endure harder by providing inner-strength.

-Self-respect– You don’t fear anyone and anything.
-Instead, you welcome the new as a result of your positive attitude and self-belief.
+Self Respect– You fear no one and nothing.
+You have nothing to hide.
+So you welcome the new because of your positive attitude and self-belief.

-Ego– Ego resides on the materialistic achievements and drives.
+Ego– It dwells on the materialistic achievements and alluring drives.
 When you buy an expensive mobile or a new car, it boosts your ego.
-You start feeling superior to others.
+You feel superior to others.
 But when you lose money and power, your ego gets shattered.
+You are all dependent!

 Ego– Ego can fill you with negative emotions deriving out of negative self-pride.
 These negative emotions are hatred, jealousy, anger, greed, impatience, and the like.
 As a result, you never hesitate to harm and misuse others.

 Ego– You have unreasonably high expectations from others.
 When people fulfill your expectations, you feel positive about them.
-But when your expectations are not fulfilled by them, you get deeply hurt and feel negative about them.
-You don’t realize that it is not the responsibility of others to fulfill your expectations.
+But they do not fulfill your expectations, you get hurt and feel negative about them.
+You don’t realize that it is not people’s responsibility to fulfill your expectations.

 Ego– You never ask for others’ opinion.
 According to you, whatever you say is right and whatever you do is the best.
-You tend to impose your decision on others.
+You impose your decision on others.

-Self-Respect– You seek others’ opinion and value it.
+Self Respect– You seek others’ opinion and value it.
 You never impose your decision on others.
-And if they have a better solution, you appreciate it and follow it.
-You never find it demeaning that others have a better approach than you.
+And if they have a better solution, you appreciate it.
+You never find it demeaning about others having a better approach than you.

-Self Respect– You create a very positive aura around you.
+Self Respect– You create a positive aura around you.
 People feel very comfortable with you.
-You are loved by everyone, barring the ones who are egoistic.
+Everyone loves you, barring the ones who are egoistic.

-Ego– In case of success, you start feeling that you are the best.
-And there is no one better than you.
+Ego– In case of success, you feel that you are the best.
+There is no one better than you.
 When you fail, your ego is into bits and pieces.
-You start feeling like a loser.
+You feel like a loser.

-Ego – Ego is a weakness.
-If you are egoistic, appreciation makes you feel strong and criticism makes you feel weak.
+Ego – It is a weakness.
+If you are egoistic, appreciation makes you strong and criticism makes you weak.
 Yes, you find it extremely difficult to handle criticism.
-Moreover, when you are wrong, you never apologize because you never accept your mistake.

-Self-respect– Self-respect is a strength.
-If you are riding high on self-respect, you are indifferent to both appreciation and criticism.
+Self Respect– It is a strength.
+If you are riding high on self respect, you are indifferent to both appreciation and criticism.
 You may enjoy appreciation, but you don’t need it.
-When you are criticised, you try to analyze the reason behind the criticism.
-If you find that you are wrong, you accept your mistakes, feel sorry for the same and try to rectify it.
+When you are criticized, you try to analyze the reason.

 Ego– Your ego never lets you appreciate others for their achievements and credentials.
-When it comes to criticising and blaming others, there is no one better than you.
+But when it comes to criticizing and blaming others, there is no one better than you.

-Self-respect– When you are riding high on Self-respect, you always appreciate and admire others for their credentials and achievements.
-Moreover, you hold back yourself from criticising others.
-You try to make them realize their mistakes in a gentle and polite way.
+Self Respect– When you are riding high on self respect, you always appreciate and admire others for their credentials and achievements.
+You hold back from criticizing others.
+If you feel someone is wrong, you make them realize their mistakes in a gentle way.